Home Remedies for Toothache Pain – Causes and Treatments

 Garlic: Chewing on garlic may also help as again garlic contains both antiseptic and anti bacterial properties.
 The smell of the garlic on the breath can be lessened by chewing on basil immediately afterwards.

-Lime: Lime is also another toothache remedy.
-Lime is a popularly known source of vitamin C. It is hence a useful agent when it comes to maintaining healthy teeth as well as other bones in one’s body.
+Lime: Lime is a popularly known source of vitamin C. It is hence a useful agent when it comes to maintaining healthy teeth as well as other bones in one’s body.
 Lime protects our teeth from decay, loosening, bleeding of gums, dental carries and toothache.
 Consuming raw lime, especially with peels offers the much needed toothache relief.
 It effectiveness is mostly attribute to it low acidity levels as well as its rich vitamin C composition compared to lemons.

-Wheatgrass: Wheatgrass is also another important home toothache remedy.
-Its juice forms an excellent mouthwash that helps in preventing tooth decay in addition to curing toothaches.
+Wheatgrass: Wheatgrass juice forms an excellent mouthwash that helps in preventing tooth decay in addition to curing toothaches.
 Chewing wheat grass checks bacterial growth by getting rid of toxins from the gum.
 Wheat grass contains natural antibiotic properties which fight bacterial infections on teeth and gums.

-Asafoetida: Asafoetida is also a popularly known toothache remedy.
-It is usually crushed on a pestle containing lemon juice and then heated slightly.
+Asafoetida: Asafoetida is usually crushed on a pestle containing lemon juice and then heated slightly.
 One can then apply the resulting lotion on the cavity of the affected tooth using a cotton swab.
 It is one of the quickest traditional toothache relief medicines that have been widely used particularly by the Indians since ancient times.

 Bayberry: Scrapings from the bark of bayberry can be made into paste using vinegar to provide toothache relief.
 Other than reliving tooth ache, applying this past on ones gums is very effective in strengthening them.
 Bay berry is hence a very effective natural tooth ache remedy.

-Pepper and Salt: Mixing some common salt (a quarter teaspoon) with a pinch of pepper powder is one of the most excellent toothache remedies.
+Pepper and Salt: Mixing some common salt (a quarter teaspoon) with a pinch of pepper powder is an excellent toothache remedy.
 Using such a mixture on your mouth on a daily basis prevents foul breath, dental cavities, bleeding and painful gums as well as tooth aches.
 The mixture also cures increased teeth sensitiveness.
 Mixing pepper powder with some clove oil and applying the solution on cavities also cures toothache as well as kills pathogens.
 Salt can also be used separately by making it into a salty water mouthwash to prevent teeth infection as well as cure toothache.

-Liquor: Last but not least, liquor, brandy in particular, is also an effective toothache remedy.
-Squeezing some brandy on the affected tooth using a wad of cotton wool helps in relieving toothache.
+Liquor: Squeezing some brandy on the affected tooth using a wad of cotton wool helps in relieving toothache.
 One can also hold a swig of whiskey over an aching tooth to numb the gum which helps in relieving tooth pain.

 Charcoal: Activated Charcoal is another tried and trusted home remedy that is effective for toothache pain relief.
 When mixed with water to form a paste it can be applied to a cotton ball and again it can be gently bitten down on.
 The charcoal ‘soaks’ up infection and is also a disinfectant and works well in reducing the pain of an abscess.